 2) Who’s story is it?
 Is it mine to tell? (this may require research, or even written or verbal permission).

 3) Where did this story come from?
-Do your research, is the story from a book, is it a folktale, myth or religious tale?
+Do your research.
+Is the story published?
+Is it a folktale, myth or religious tale?
 Are there different versions?
 How do they differ?
 Are these differences significant?
 From whose perspective will you choose to tell it?
 What did you consider when making these choices?

 4) Why am I choosing to share it?